Rei-SwitchBot/faq/en-us/Hub Series.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/8095421819159/mceclip1.png)

 8. If the Hub Mini is fine after connected to a personal hotspot, then the problem may be in the settings of your WiFi router.
-Please contact the support team by opening the SwitchBot app, then tap Profile > Feedback > select "Device Queries" > and provide the following information regarding your WiFi router:
+Please provide the following information regarding your WiFi router:

 Router brand and model: